 If a row context is not available, evaluating a column reference produces an error.
-If you write only a column reference in a DAX measure, you get an error because a row context does not exists.
+If you only write a column reference in a DAX measure, you get an error because no row context exists.
 For example, this measure is not valid:

 SalesAmount := Sales[Amount]

-In order to make it working, you need to aggregate the column, not to refer to its value.
+In order to make it work, you need to aggregate the column, not to refer to its value.
 In fact, the correct definition of SalesAmount is:

 SalesAmount := SUM ( Sales[Amount] )